Get results. Guaranteed.

 Elisabeth: Raleigh-Durham LSAT course instructor

-...that the most important thing anyone can do to improve their academic success is to get to know their own style of learning.
+...their academic success is to get to know their own style of learning.
 Systems that work for some people are a disaster for others, and the key is to find one that is suited to you.
 I believe in trying out a variety of learning approaches and adapting to what works best for each student.
-I am organized, curious, and relentless in my enthusiasm for...
+I am organized, curious, and relentless in my enthusiasm for sharing ideas, especially about government, law, and politics.

 Education & Certification